paukstelis/octoprint_deploy/README.md

   * Add as many instances as you have printers, following the instructions.
   * To add more printers at a later date, or to add cameras to an instance later, simply run the script again (`sudo octoprint_deploy/octoprint_deploy.sh`) and choose the appropriate option.
 * Utility menu - use the utility menu in the script to:
+  * Add or remove instances or cameras
   * Check the status of all instances
   * Do printer USB port testing
-  * Sync OctoPrint users from one instances to all other instances
+  * Sync OctoPrint users from one instance to all other instances
   * Share the uploads directory between all instances (all instances have access to the same gcode files)
   * Modify which camera streaming software is used (WIP)
   * Modify a setting for all instances using the OctoPrint CLI interface (WIP)